-My road to transfomation began on what appeared to be a gorgeous fall day in New England.
+My road to transfomation began with one thought, "Maybe I should just drive into that reservoir and end it all?"
+It was a flash of of thought, but I did think it for a moment.
 I was young, healthy, married, and the mother of two young children.
-It should have a been a pretty good time in my life, but I had a thought.
-"Maybe I should just drive into that reservoir and end it all."
-I reasoned that of course, my husband would be upset, but then in a few years he could find a new wife, a happier wife.
-The kids, too, could get a more patient and present mom, a mom that would actually play with them.
+It should have a been a pretty good time in my life, but that thought really took me by surprise.
+I continued to observe where my thoughts were going.
+If I did drive my car into the reservoir, my husband would be upset, but then in a few years he could find a new wife, a happier wife.
+The kids, too, could get a more patient and more present mom, a mom that would actually play with them.
 It was a flash of a thought, a blip on a radar screen.
-Instead of reacting to this thought and driving into the reservoir, I recognized that I had never had these thoughts before and something was very wrong.
+I recognized that I had never had these thoughts before and something was very wrong.
 Instead of driving into the reservoir that day, I drove straight home.

-That night, I had a long talk with my husband.
-I had always been a happy-go-lucky person and I was no longer that person.
+That nightafter a long and tear-filled talk with my husband, I remembered that I had always been a happy-go-lucky person and I was no longer that person.
 What happened?
 What transformed me from an out-going, smiley person into a person so miserable that I had thought about driving into a reservoir?
 We realized that after the birth of our children I began to change.
 Years of late nights, lack of sleep, and loss of identity left me feeling angry, resentful, fatigued, and impatient.
 How could I get back to my old self?
 How could I begin to feel better?

 I began attending a weekly yoga class on Thursday nights.
 What happened after that was pure magic.
 Little by little, I started feeling better.
 Yoga became my time, my time away, my time to talk with other adults, my time to sweat, my time to recharge.
 I loved it when my instructor would remind the class of different ways to look at life and all of life's challenges.
 Slowly, but surely, I started feeling better.
 More patient, less angry, stronger, more confident.
 I began to see my children’s faces.
 I even began to play!
 Just play!
 I started to change my whole outlook on life.